Get insider access

 Skullcandy Crusher Evo Wireless

 If you're choosing between the Skullcandy Crusher Evo Wireless and the Sony ULT WEAR Wireless, it's likely because you love bass and want headphones that bring the low end.
-There's no doubt that the Sony are better all-rounders: they're more comfortable and stable, and their ANC system far out-performs the Skullcandy.
+There's no doubt that the Sony headphones are better all-rounders: they're more comfortable and stable, and their ANC system far outperforms the Skullcandy.
 They even have a longer continuous battery life and support LDAC.
 That said, it's hard to beat the Skullcandy headphones' haptic bass slider when it comes to outputting bonkers amounts of bass.
 Although the Sony headphones have two levels of bass accessible via the 'ULT' button, nothing quite beats the pulverizing bass of the Skullcandy when their slider is maxed out.
 You can also find them for a fair bit cheaper.

 Fairphone Fairbuds XL Wireless

 The Sony ULT WEAR Wireless and the Fairphone Fairbuds XL Wireless are both over-ear headphones that have been designed with sustainability in mind.
 The Sony are constructed using recycled plastic, and there are no single-use plastics on the packaging either.
-That said, the Fairphone take this even further, with a construction of recycled plastic, recycled aluminum, vegan leather, and Fairtrade gold.
+That said, the Fairphone take this even further with a construction of recycled plastic, recycled aluminum, vegan leather, and Fairtrade gold.
 You can also replace most of their parts by ordering them from the Fairphone website.
 When it comes to sound, the Fairphone offer a much more balanced overall sound, while the Sony err towards being bass-heavy (even with their ULT function disabled).
-That said, the Sony are a bit more comfortable and better at attenuating against external noise.
+The Sony are a bit more comfortable and better at attenuating against external noise.

 + Show more